A safe, complete 2025 guide to bypass Samsung FRP using Odin.

 BL button and select the file starting with BL_.
 Repeat for AP, CP, and CSC.CSC_... file, not HOME_CSC_....
 The standard CSC file performs a clean installation, which is required for this process.
 This will wipe all data from your device.After flashing, the phone will reboot to the setup screen, still locked.
 Now we use the opening we created.

 *#0*#.
 A diagnostic test screen should appear.
 Keep the phone on this screen and connect it to your PC.
+If #0# is blocked or doesn’t appear on your Samsung device, don’t worry—you can still unlock the phone using the updated 2025 FRP bypass without PC methods or the TalkBack FRP bypass guide.

 Activate the test mode for the Samsung FRP bypass with Odin